Australian Government Bureau of Meteorology

 Burrapine 7 day forecast

-Today: Mostly sunny.
-The chance of a thunderstorm in the afternoon and evening, possibly severe with damaging winds.
-Winds W/NW 25 to 35 km/h tending W/SW 25 to 40 km/h in the middle of the day then becoming light in the evening.
-Daytime maximum temperatures 29 to 37.
+Today: Sunny morning.
+The chance of fog in the N in the early morning.
+The chance of a thunderstorm in the afternoon and early evening.
+Winds NW/SW 15 to 20 km/h tending NE/SE 15 to 25 km/h in the middle of the day then tending NW/NE 15 to 20 km/h in the evening.
+Daytime maximum temperatures 31 to 38.

 (km/h)12